Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2020

 3. Sourcing Practices and Due Diligence

 Close Brothers has continued to consider the requirements of the Modern Slavery Act when sourcing new goods and services from the third-party supply market.
+This includes a risk assessment based on the nature of the services and supplier resulting in increased due diligence in heightened risk scenarios.

 4. Enhancements to Third Party Management Technology